johnSchnake/sonobuoy-plugins-misc/popeye/README.md

-# Popeye as a Sonobuoy plugin
+# Plugin from a github repo

+## Popeye

+> Note: This started as an example of how to turn a github repo for a CLI tool into a Sonobuoy plugin from start to finish.
+The Popeye tool now already has an published Docker image so you can (1) use this as a hypothetical example for your own workflow (2) use the [Popeye image][popeyeImage] directly with the "plugin from image" flow described [here][polaris].

 I created this just as an experiment to see how simple it would be to make a [Sonobuoy][sonobuoy] plugin from [popeye][popeye].